hp-gong/hp-sku-generator/README.txt

 Q. How do I upload the CSV file that contain the SKU for the products and keep the old SKU?

 A. Before you upload the CSV file, you have to backup or export your current products because if you are not sure if you are uploading the CSV file correctly or make a mistake.
 You can always import the current products CSV file and redo this again correctly.
 You have to download a import plugin to upload the SKU CSV file.
 There are alot of import plugins for woocommerce to choose.
 I would download and try this import plugin: <a href=”https://wordpress.org/plugins/woocommerce-csvimport/”>Woocommerce CSV Import</a>.
-It’s simple to used and understand.

-<b>Everytime you open a CVS file it will ask you to save the file twice, just save it twice.</b>
+It’s simple to used and understand. <b>Everytime you open a CVS file it will ask you to save the file twice, just save it twice.</b>

 Q. What happened if I deactivate the plugin or delete the plugin?

 A. If you deactivate the plugin it will stay on the plugin page and the SKU tables will be still on wordpress database.
 But if you delete/remove the plugin it will delete the folders, files and also the tables from the wordpress database.

-== Languages and Software ==

-I used Indesign to create the sku-overview.pdf file.

-These are the languages and software I used for the Simple SKU Generator plugin:

-Language: HTML, CSS, JQuery, OOP PHP, Wordpress Codex

-Software: Dreamweaver, Photoshop and Indesign

--- HP Gong